President Trump and Attorney General Jeff Sessions. Photo: Shawn Thew-Pool/Getty Images

-Why it matters: Continuing to attack one of his own Cabinet members in this way, and especially when it's explicitly in reaction to Bob Mueller's Russia probe, is not normal.
+Why it matters: Sessions' exit came after months of public criticism from his boss.
+Such attacks on his own Cabinet members, especially when it was explicitly in reaction to Robert Mueller's Russia probe, was not normal.

-Be smart: Trump continues to publicly attack Sessions and question the job he's doing as AG, but it's not clear he'll do anything about it.
-He often talks about replacing current staff members, as Axios' Jonathan Swan has reported, but he doesn't always follow through.
+Be smart: Trump often talked about replacing current staff members, as Axios' Jonathan Swan has reported, but he didn't always follow through.

-- Jan.
-30, 2017: Trump emails the Washington Post that Sessions is “a truly fine person” who is "so highly respected by everyone in both Washington, D.C., and around the country."
+- He even emailed the Washington Post at the start of 2017 saying that Sessions is “a truly fine person” who is "so highly respected by everyone."

 - July 19, 2017: "Sessions should have never recused himself, and if he was going to recuse himself, he should have told me before he took the job and I would have picked somebody else."